Possible Signs That Your Geyser Has Burst

-They are non-slip, soft in texture and available in different shapes and dimensions.
+They are non-slip, soft in texture and available in different shapes and sizes.

 Stone pavers are strong and long lasting, making them an ideal choice for sidewalk paving.

-Additionally, stone pavers appear in many colours, giving you extra authority in designing a dream home landscape.
+Additionally, stone pavers appear in many colours, giving you extra authority to design a dream home landscape.

 Moreover, the cost to maintain stone paved sidewalk is extremely low.